pattern-lab/patternlab-node/packages/docs/src/docs/php/command-line.md

 ---

-title: Using The Command Line Options | Pattern Lab
+title: Using The Command Line Options
-heading: Using The Command Line Options - PHP
+tags:
+  - docs
 ---

 To use Pattern Lab you must use the command line interface.
 To view the available commands when using Pattern Lab do the following: